-Exemption of Fare Only - LTA exemption can be claimed where the employer provides LTA to employee for leave to any place in India taken by the employee and their family.
+Exemption of Fare Only As per LTA Rules, LTA exemption can be claimed where the employer provides LTA to employee for leave to any place in India taken by the employee and their family.
 Such exemption is limited to the extent of actual travel costs incurred by the employee.
-Travel has to be undertaken within India and overseas destinations are not covered for exemption.
+The total cost of the holidays is not covered, only the travelling cost is covered.

-Exemption on Actual Expense – For example, where an employer provides LTA of Rs 25,000, but an employee spends only Rs 20,000 on the travel cost, then the exemption is limited to only Rs.
+Exemption on Actual Travel Expense – For example, where an employer provides LTA of Rs.
+25,000, but an employee spends only Rs.
+20,000 on the travel cost, then the exemption is limited to only Rs.
 20,000.
 Travel cost means the cost of travel and does not include any other expenses such as food, hotel stay etc.

 Meaning of Family for LTA :– As per LTA Rules, the meaning of ‘family’ for the purposes of exemption includes spouse and children and parents, brothers and sisters who are wholly or mainly dependent on you.
 An individual would not be able to claim the exemption in relation to his parents, brother or sisters unless they are wholly or mainly dependent on the individual.

 Restriction on Number of Children for Claiming LTA :- As per LTA Rules, exemption is not available for more than two children of an individual born after October 01, 1998.
 This restriction does not apply in respect of children born before this date, and also in cases where an individual, after having one child, begets multiple children (twins or triplets or quadruplets, etc.) on the second occasion.
 The term “Child” includes a step-child and an adopted child of the individual.

 In such cases, the journey performed to claim such exemption will not be counted for the purposes of regulating future exemptions allowable for the succeeding block.
-For example, Mr. X joins an organisation on April 1, 2008 and is entitled to a LTA of Rs 30,000 per annum (financial year 2008-09).
+For example, Mr. X joins an organisation on April 1, 2016 and is entitled to a LTA of Rs 30,000 per annum (financial year 2016-17).

-X undertook a journey in December 2008 and used his exemption.
-However, for his LTA entitlement for 2009-10, he did not undertake a journey during the calendar year 2009.
+X undertook a journey in December 2016 and used his exemption.
+However, for his LTA entitlement for 2016-17, he did not undertake a journey during the calendar year 2017.

-He can undertake the journey in 2010 to claim the exemption in relation to the LTA.
-He would also be able to use the LTA benefit for two other journeys which he can undertake in the current block 2010-13 in relation to his LTA entitlement for future years.
+He can undertake the journey in 2017 to claim the exemption in relation to the LTA.
+He would also be able to use the LTA benefit for two other journeys which he can undertake in the current block 2018-21 in relation to his LTA entitlement for future years.